lmriccardo/few-shot-graph-classification/README.md

 - `<dataname>_test_set.pickle` with all the test data as python dictionaries
 - `<dataname>_val_set.pickle` with all the validation data as python dictionaries

-These are the link from which you can download the datasets: [TRIANGLES](https://drive.google.com/drive/folders/1Ghdi2dwoqMsqrAwxz4bYZrZI7Y8-B6In?usp=sharing), [COIL-DEL](https://drive.google.com/drive/folders/1m3frg5_MPOPPEoTJO7aSGDKMh-nqOOHL?usp=sharing), [R52](https://drive.google.com/drive/folders/158WZsLUMBBUJRR_RdbHY3I3Ea2yPU8lW?usp=sharing) and [Letter-High](https://drive.google.com/drive/folders/1573PBEW0R8xyZnkpcEBMht2l4p2jbbkm?usp=sharing).
+These are the link from which you can directly download the datasets: [TRIANGLES](https://drive.google.com/drive/folders/1Ghdi2dwoqMsqrAwxz4bYZrZI7Y8-B6In?usp=sharing), [COIL-DEL](https://drive.google.com/drive/folders/1m3frg5_MPOPPEoTJO7aSGDKMh-nqOOHL?usp=sharing) and [Letter-High](https://drive.google.com/drive/folders/1573PBEW0R8xyZnkpcEBMht2l4p2jbbkm?usp=sharing).

 These are the statistics of the three datasets